 The second approach we call the Role-filler approach.
-In this approach, we extract the two related entities independently into different role-specific slots.
-For protein interactions, we named the roles interactor and interactee (see Figure 10).
-There might be many interactors and interactees extracted in one sentence, we then decide which of them participate in a relationship using the following heuristics, assuming that all interacting proteins appear in the same sentence.
+In this approach, we extract the two related entities into different role-specific slots.
+For protein interactions, we named the roles interactor and interactee (see Figure 5).
+We then assume that all interacting proteins appear in the same sentence and extract the related pairs using the following heuristics.
 (1) The interactors and interactees appearing in the same sentence form a sequence of role fillers.
 This sequence is separated into segments at the points where an interactee is immediately followed by an interactor.
 Interactors and interactees can only be paired within the same segment.
-(2) Each interactor is associated with the next occurring interactee in the segment.
-(3)
+(2) Each interactor is associated with the next occuring interactee in the segment.
+(3) If there are fewer interactors (interactees) than interactees (interactors) in the segment, use the last interactor (interactee) in constructing the remaining pairs.
+In our human-tagged interaction corpus, assuming interactors and interactees are properly tagged, this approach identifies all the interacting pairs with 99.2% accuracy.